scrapy/parsel/docs/xpath-tutorial.rst

 Location paths can also serve as predicates within a parent location path.

-It can happen that your HTML mamrkup does not distinguish the elements you are after with any "class" or "id" attributes, but maybe these elements have a structural feature that you can use to identify them.
+It can happen that your HTML markup does not distinguish the elements you are after with any "class" or "id" attributes, but maybe these elements have a structural feature that you can use to identify them.